 Be focused on customer service.

-This is a work with the public, who likes to talk to people and feels satisfied seeing their clients achieve their goal.
+Real estate agents constantly work with the public, so it requires someone who likes to talk to people and feels satisfied seeing their clients achieve their goal.

 It requires frequent phone conversations, being able to answer calls on time or answering emails, and being patient.